 Fibra Inn considers that the current revenue recognition policy does not differ significantly from the requirements of IFRS 15.
-However, the Trust continues to evaluate the potential impacts that could be derived in its unaudited condensed consolidated financial statements by the adoption of this standard.
+However, the Trust continues to evaluate the potential impacts that could be derived in its unaudited condensed consolidated financial statements by the adoption of this standard and its clarifications issued by the IASB.